 We visited Uzbekistan for the first time in 2004, but we had been dreaming about travelling there since 1992 when we accidentally laid hands on an Intourist sightseeing brochure about the country.
 And it turned out the monuments, such as the Kalon Minaret in Bukhara and the Registan in Samarkand, were even more awesome than we had imagined.
 Since then, we have returned many times on private trips, research journeys for our travel guide book “DuMont Reise-Handbuch Usbekistan” (in German), and as tour guides for German tour groups.
 And these are our highlights in Bukhara!

-The whole old town of Bukhara is basically an open-air museum and you can spend hour after hour just strolling around.
+The whole old town of Bukhara is basically an open-air museum.
+You can spend hour after hour just strolling around.
 If you are in for shopping you will find fabrics, carpets, ceramics, miniatures, hand-made knives and so on: To get a fair price, you have to haggle fiercely!
-As for the tourist must-sees, every travel guide book lists them – but having seen them all, we recommend especially the Mausoleum of the Samanides and the Kalon minaret.
+As for the tourist must-sees, every travel guide book lists them.
+But having seen them all, we recommend especially the Mausoleum of the Samanides and the Kalon minaret.

 Mausoleum of the Samanides

-The Mausoleum of the Samanides, dating from around 900, is one of the oldest Islamic mausoleums in the whole world (building pompous tombs was not considered proper in early Islam).
+The Mausoleum of the Samanides, dating from around 900, is one of the oldest Islamic mausoleums in the whole world.
+Indeed, building pompous tombs was not considered proper in early Islam.
 Almost cubic, it is quite small and, at first sight, plain – without the glazed tiles so common in Uzbek architecture.
 But the brick patterns and the harmonious proportions are superb.
 Inside there are always pilgrims and you can join into their prayers for Ismail Samani, who is buried here.
 We like it for the architectural beauty, the setting in a park, and for the fact that it is not only a tourist spot but also a living pilgrims’ site.

-Like the Samanid mausoleum, the Kalon Minaret is made of bricks and also very old: The 12th century Kalon Minaret with its height of over 45 m was such an engineering feat that Genghis Khan who destroyed most of Bukhara at the beginning of the 13th century in his raids, left it standing .
+Like the Samanid mausoleum, the Kalon Minaret is made of bricks and also very old.
+The 12th century Kalon Minaret with its height of over 45 m was an enormous engineering feat in its time.
+So much so that Genghis Khan who destroyed most of Bukhara at the beginning of the 13th century in his raids, left it standing .
 Today you can only admire it from below, but when we travelled Uzbekistan in 2004, on our first visit to Bukhara, we could still climb up the narrow dark spiral staircase.

-At the Zindan, the old citadel prison, there’s a small postcard shop where we bought a black and white photo of the partially destroyed minaret after the Soviet victory in 1920: Soldiers of the Red Army riding in front of the Kalon minaret on one of the elephants from the private zoo of the last Emir of Bukhara.
+At the Zindan, the old citadel prison, there’s a small postcard shop.
+It was here that we bought a black and white photo of the partially destroyed minaret after the Soviet victory in 1920.
+It shows soldiers of the Red Army riding in front of the Kalon minaret on one of the elephants from the private zoo of the last Emir of Bukhara.